kumahq/kuma/docs/generated/cmd/kumactl/kumactl_uninstall_ebpf.md

       --cleanup-job-name string           name of the cleanup job (default "kuma-bpf-cleanup") -h, --help                              help for ebpf
-      --namespace string                  namespace where job is created (default "kuma-system") --remove-only                       cleanup jobs and pods only
-      --timeout duration                  timeout for whole process of removing left files (default 2m0s)
+      --namespace string                  namespace where job is created (default "kuma-system") --remove-only                       only remove existing eBPF cleanup jobs without running any new jobs --timeout duration                  timeout for whole process of removing left files (default 2m0s)
 ```